thelastpickle/cassandra-reaper/README.md

   Whether to use database or memory based storage for storing the system state.
   Value can be either "memory" or "database".
+  If you are using the recommended (persistent) storage type "database", you need to define the database client parameters in a database section in the configuration file.
+See the example settings in provided testing configuration in *src/test/resources/cassandra-reaper.yaml*.

 Notice that in the *server* section of the configuration, if you want to bind the service to all interfaces, use value "0.0.0.0", or just leave the *bindHost* line away completely.